pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

     values.shape

 ..
-GENERATED FROM PYTHON SOURCE LINES 26-27
+GENERATED FROM PYTHON SOURCE LINES 27-28

-Create the PyVista object
+Create the ImageData

 ..
-GENERATED FROM PYTHON SOURCE LINES 27-29
+GENERATED FROM PYTHON SOURCE LINES 28-30

 .. code-block:: default

     grid = pv.ImageData()

 ..
-GENERATED FROM PYTHON SOURCE LINES 30-32
+GENERATED FROM PYTHON SOURCE LINES 31-33

-Set the grid dimensions: shape + 1 because we want to inject our values on the CELL data
+Set the grid dimensions to ``shape + 1`` because we want to inject our values on the CELL data.

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-34
+GENERATED FROM PYTHON SOURCE LINES 33-35

 .. code-block:: default

     grid.dimensions = np.array(values.shape) + 1

 ..
-GENERATED FROM PYTHON SOURCE LINES 35-36
+GENERATED FROM PYTHON SOURCE LINES 36-37

-Edit the spatial reference
+Edit the spatial reference.

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-39
+GENERATED FROM PYTHON SOURCE LINES 37-40

 .. code-block:: default